-The prophet Micah-from a small village twenty-seven miles from Jerusalem-was chosen by God to reproach Israel for her sins: the abuse of the poor by the corrupt, wealthy elite (6:9-12; 7:2-4) and the worship of false gods (5:11-13).
-However it is the ruling elite that Micah reserves special condemnation, that is, those who use their positions of power to enrich themselves at the expense of the poor: "Woe to them that devise wickedness, and resolve on evil, lying on their beds; by the first light of the morning they execute it, for it is in their power.
-They covet fields and take them by violence, and houses and take them away....
-Therefore, thus has said God: 'Behold, I will devise against these families evil, from which you shall not remove your necks.'..."
-(2:2-3).
+The prophet Micah, from a small village about 27 miles from Jerusalem, was chosen by God to reproach Israel for her sins: the abuse of the poor by the wealthy elite (6:9-12); the corruption of Israel's leaders (7:2-4), and the worship of false gods (5:11-13).
+However it is the ruling elite that Micah reserves special condemnation; those who use their positions of power to enrich themselves at the expense of the poor: "Woe to them that devise wickedness, and resolve on evil, lying on their beds; by the first light of the morning they execute it, for it is in their power.
+They covet fields and take them by violence, and houses and take them away Therefore, thus has said God: 'Behold, I will devise against these families evil, from which you shall not remove your necks.' . . . " (2:2-3).